Probate Q&A Series

 • Obtain Letters Testamentary or Letters of Administration

-• Post a bond if required by the court or waived by beneficiaries
+• Post a bond if required by the court or unless dispensed with as permitted by law

-• Attend the hearing and secure a court order authorizing sale
+• Attend the hearing and secure a court order authorizing sale, if court approval is required

-• Confirm sale with the clerk and deliver deed at closing
+• Complete the sale and deliver deed at closing

 • Distribute net proceeds according to debts, expenses, and beneficiary shares